The USGS Water Science School

 Do you want to test your local water quality?

-Water test kits are available from World Water Monitoring Day (WWMD).
+Water test kits are available from World Water Monitoring Challenge (WWMC).
 Teachers and water-science enthusiasts: Do you want to be able to perform basic water-quality tests on local waters?
-WWMD offers inexpensive test kits so you can perform your own tests for temperature, pH, turbidity, and dissolved oxygen.
+WWMC offers inexpensive test kits so you can perform your own tests for temperature, pH, turbidity, and dissolved oxygen.

-World Water Monitoring Day is an international education and outreach program that builds public awareness and involvement in protecting water resources around the world.
+World Water Monitoring Challenge is an international education and outreach program that builds public awareness and involvement in protecting water resources around the world.